-[More online meeting info will be shown here once booking successfully.]
+[More class instruction (such as Class Location or Zoom Meeting Info) will be shown here once booking successfully.]

 Why Child Playing Chess:

 Playing the game of Chess on a regular basis right from the childhood improves the learning, thinking, analytical power, and decision-making ability of the child.
 Chess makes the child learn how to strategize aspects of the game and life.
 In addition, a child can also learn the importance of foresight, and planning.
 Children playing chess from an early age exhibit extraordinary memory skills.
 Chess also helps in improving concentration and academic performance of the child.